 The purpose of these processes is to understand the incident at hand and to clarify the situation.
 Students who are being reviewed should know that they are welcome to have an advocate present for them throughout the process and that the primary contacts for each process are available to answer questions throughout the process.
 Students should rest assured that confidentiality is of the highest importance during and after the process.

 Note: The Penn State Smeal MBA and Executive MBA Program are governed by a separate process.

 The instructor investigates and gathers information to determine if an academic integrity violation has occurred.

 If the instructor believes a violation has occurred, the instructor determines the appropriate academic sanction.
+Instructors may refer to the for assistance.
 Any potential disciplinary violations and sanctions should be discussed with the Associate Dean prior to moving forward with any academic integrity violation.

 The student may choose to accept the terms set forth on the AIF or contest the allegation and/or sanction.
 The decision will be indicated on the form.
 The student may take up to five business days to communicate the decision.
 Students failing or refusing to participate in the process will be deemed “not contesting” the terms set forth on the AIF.

 The instructor delivers the AIF to the college’s academic integrity Records Coordinator.

 The Smeal College Records Coordinator is Monica Snyder, 202 Business Building.

 If the student accepts the instructor’s terms, the matter proceeds to the enforcement phase.